iroayotoki2/BINF6110-Genome-Assembly-Assignment/README.md

 (Obenchain et al., 2014)

 ---

+## Results

+### Filtering Results

+The filtering was shown to be successful seen in the plots provdied by NanoPlot which show that reads with quality score below 10 and length below 1000 were filtered.

 ### References
 Brown, E. W., Bell, R., Zhang, G., Timme, R., Zheng, J., Hammack, T. S., & Allard, M. W. (2021).
 Salmonella Genomics in Public Health and Food Safety.
 EcoSal Plus, 9(2). https://doi.org/10.1128/ECOSALPLUS.ESP-0008-2020